kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 		- What do you know about every vector located on the xy-plane? yz-plane? xz-plane? logseq.order-list-type:: number
 		  ---
 		- Create a relational graph for converting between forms of equations for lines in *2D*.
-Here is a relational graph for forms of quadratic equations as an example. logseq.order-list-type:: number
+Here is a relational graph for forms of quadratic equations as an example.
+Is your relational graph also a Triangle? logseq.order-list-type:: number
 		  ![image.png](../assets/image_1747710311832_0.png)
 		  ---